 800 123 668 (when calling whilst in Chile)

-Calls are answered both in English and Spanish, and run through the following options:
+Calls are answered both in English and Spanish.

 What our customers think of Getting to Antarctica via Chile